kr-ai-dev-association/aidev-ide/README.md

 ### 📋 Usage Examples
 - **Code Generation**: "Create a React component for user authentication"
 - **Code Modification**: "Add error handling to this function"
-- **Real-time Info**: "What's the weather in Seoul?" or "Show me the latest tech news"
-- **Stock Queries**: "What are the current stock prices?"
 - **File Operations**: "Create a new utility file for date formatting"
 - **File Selection**: Use the @ button to select specific files for context inclusion
 - **CODE Tab Operations**: "Analyze and refactor this code" (full file operations)